 Improving food quality and security

-In five villages near to the city of Wau in the north west of the South Sudanese federal state of Western Bahr al Ghazal, Malteser International is helping 850 especially needy families – in total more than 5,000 people – to make long term-improvements to the quality and security of their food.
-The population in the region lives primarily from the land, but since the renewal of violent conflict in the county in December 2013, the forces of civil war have determined the life of the people.
+Malteser International is providing support for 850 vulnerable families across five villages in the vicinty of Wau, a city located in the north west of the South Sudanese state of Western Bahr al Ghazal.
+The project enables more than 5,000 people to sustainably improve their food quality and nutritional security.
+The local population in this region earn their livelihood largely from agricultural activities, but since the renewal of violent conflict in the county in December 2013, the forces of civil war have had a negative impact on the lives of the people.
 The already precarious food situation – which suffered from the limitations of local farming methods and fluctuating weather conditions – has been pushed to breaking point and beyond by ongoing political crises, violence, and a continually growing number of displaced people and refugees.

 Malteser International has been working in close collaboration with the Catholic diocese of Wau since the end of 2014 in order to improve the nutrition and livelihood of the villagers sustainably, and to reduce their exposure and vulnerability to future crises and disasters.
 Malteser International is returning abandoned acreage, irrigation systems and access roads to use in cooperation with local families: distributing seeds, plant cuttings and tools to the population, as well as setting up warehouses.
 The families are taught improved farming methods in training sessions – allowing them not only to increase the yield, but also the diversity of their crop: providing themselves with a healthier diet for the long-term.
 The diocese of Wau has given its own land for farming.

-- Establishment of sample gardens and seed beds.
+- Construction of model garden and seed beds

-- Distribution of seeds and basic agricultural equipment to participating households.
+- Distribution of seeds and basic farm tools to households